h3xar0n/aws-security/README.md

 ## AWS CloudWatch
 - You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, Route 53, and other sources.
-- You can then retrieve the associated log data from CloudWatch Logs.
 - CloudWatch alone lacks the business rules that are provided with GuardDuty to create an event whenever malicious or unauthorized behavior is observed.
+	- GuardDuty can trigger CloudWatch Events which can then be used for a variety of activities like notifications or automatically responding to a threat.
 - If an anomaly is detect, CloudWatch Event can trigger a Lambda.
 ### CloudWatch Logs
 - You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, Route 53, and other sources.